Open a PDF version to print this topic

 The main aim of eczema treatment is to keep your skin moisturised and hydrated.

-Moisturising products, known as emollients, are applied directly onto your skin to soften it, relieve dryness, reduce itch and provide a protective barrier for your skin.
+Moisturisers (also known as emollients) are applied directly onto your skin.
+They soften it, relieve dryness, reduce itch and provide a protective barrier for your skin.

 Moisturisers are available in creams and ointments.
 Ointments moisturise your skin better than creams but are also thicker and greasier.
 Because ointments are greasy, some people like to use a cream during the day and an ointment at night.
-Moisturisers can also be used for washing as a soap substitute as soaps and bubble bath can make eczema worse.
+Moisturisers can also be used as a soap substitute since soaps and bubble bath can make eczema worse.

 There are many types of moisturisers so you might want to ask your pharmacist for advice.
-If you have moderate or severe eczema, talk to your GP.
+If you have moderate or severe eczema, talk to your general practice team.

-You can buy moisturisers directly from your pharmacy or get them through prescription from your GP.
+You can buy moisturisers directly from your pharmacy.
+Or you can get them through prescription from your general practice team.

 Tips on applying a moisturiser: